How to Help Someone Struggling with PTSD

 Openness and Trust Are Key

 Yes, there are steps you can take.
-You can call the National Mental Health Hotline to speak with our experienced mental health experts.
-We may be able to make a difference in your loved one’s life.
+You can call the Mental Health Hotline to get connected with mental health support and resources.
+We can help you and your loved one find the right next step.

 Find Fulfilling Activities